nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Tutor Book
 As part of the TutorTracker's goal, it aims to allows tutees to maintain and keep track of the list of tuition tutors.
-These are the command parameters that are used in the tutor related commands.

-#### Add a new tutor: `add_tutor`

-Add a new tutor and enter their basic details as well as an optional Note.

 Details:
 * Name